jeremy9959/Math-Python/docs/index.md

 ### Resources

 Python is ubiquitous and there are many available resources.
-Here is a taste of just a few.
+There are many resources on the [Python Beginners Page](https://wiki.python.org/moin/BeginnersGuide/.)
+Here are some other options.

 1. *Learning Python*, by Mark Lutz.
 Published by O'Reilly.
 [Available free  through the O'Reilly online library via the UConn library.](https://learning.oreilly.com/library/view/learning-python-5th/9781449355722/) This is a 1600 page comprehensive overview of the Python language.